-This order defers sixteen episodes, more than half of them, in a mad dash to Lapis.
-Its purpose, simply stated, is to get a new fan interested in Steven Universe in as little time as possible, and with causing as few impediments to enjoyment as possible.
+This order defers sixteen episodes—more than half of them—in a mad dash to Lapis’s appearance.
+Its purpose is to get a new fan interested in Steven Universe in as little time as possible, and causing as few impediments to enjoyment as possible.

 - Removes most of Steven’s most insufferable moments.
-We all love Steven as a character now, but it’s hard not to see Steven as the least-interesting, least-relevant part of the first half of Season 1.
-We want to know who the gems are, why the gems are here, what the gems are fighting; we cared very, very little about the seemingly-obnoxious little kid who just messes up their plans.
-Constantly.
+We all love Steven as a character now, but it’s hard not to see Steven as the least interesting, least relevant part of the first half of Season 1.
+We want to know who the gems are, why the gems are here, what the gems are fighting; it’s difficult to care about the seemingly obnoxious little kid who messes up their plans all the time.
 In all ten episodes listed here, however, he only provides any truly grating moments in the first two.

 - Starts on Cheeseburger Backpack, which, despite being the third episode chronologically, is a much better introduction than Gem Glow was.
-It doesn’t notably feature any member of the cast except for the Crystal Gems, introduces us to their personalities and the means in which they tend to solve problems, features a fascinating and mysterious part of gem lore, and shows us some of Steven’s burgeoning skills.
-As a start, Gem Glow introduced us to personalities, but was little more than plodding otherwise.
-No part of gem lore is explored, side characters are introduced to little end, the song present is the only one in the show that feels truly out-of-place among the rest of the soundtrack, and Steven is close to his worst.
-Laser Light Cannon is a slower and more character-centric piece, with the introduction of Greg and reveal of Rose’s sacrifice, which works well in its intended purposes as the second episode.
+It doesn’t notably feature any member of the cast except for the Crystal Gems, it effectively introduces us to their personalities and the means in which they solve problems, it features a fascinating and mysterious part of gem lore, and it shows us some of Steven’s burgeoning skills.
+As a start, Gem Glow introduced us to personalities, but little more: no part of gem lore is explored, side characters are introduced to little end, the song present is the only one in the show that feels truly out-of-place among the rest of the soundtrack, and Steven is close to his worst in terms of behavior.
+Laser Light Cannon is a slower and more character-centric piece, introfucing Greg and revealing Rose’s sacrifice, which works well in its intended purposes as the second episode.
 Bubble Buddies introduces Connie, Sadie, Lars, Onion, and Mr. Smiley to round out many of the supporting characters.

-- Introduces every single character and plot point necessary for Mirror Gem/Ocean Gem: Connie, Greg, Lion, the concept of fusions, the concept of gem regeneration, Steven’s healing ability, all necessary characterization, and mentions at least once every minor character that gets a speaking role.
-No possible point of confusion exists.
+- Introduces every single character and plot point necessary for Mirror Gem/Ocean Gem: Connie, Greg, Lion, the concept of fusions, the concept of gem regeneration, Steven’s healing ability, all necessary characterization, and at least one mention for every minor character that gets a speaking role for the rest of the season.
+No potential point of confusion exists.

 - Removes most moments of plot-necessitated illogical incompetence.
 Pearl fought a thousand-year war as Rose Quartz’s “Terrifying Renegade”, and in later episodes, is demonstrated to be an incredible fighter, taking down even the three-gem monstrosity that is Sugilite.
-In Frybo, she is wholly-incapacitated by ketchup.
-Amethyst, a gem made to be a warrior, contributes almost nothing in any deferred episode despite downright awe-inspiring displays later.
-All of the above and more: gone or minimized.
-All the Gems are shown at their most competent, without sacrificing their character depth.
+In Frybo, ketchup incapacitates her.
+The Gems are shown at their most competent, without sacrificing their character depth.

 Put simply: it serves to set up the rest of the show and turn a new viewer into a fan in as painless, quick, and intriguing a way as possible.
 But what do we do with the rest of the episodes, then?